 Let’s start with an espresso beverage you’re familiar with: a latte.
 To make a classic latte you need two simple ingredients, espresso, and steamed milk.
 A latte starts with the espresso shots, and then a large amount of steamed milk is added, often with a small layer of foam on top.

 Lattes can be served in sizes varying from six to 20 ounces, so you can have as much or as little of it as you prefer.
 The latte has a smooth texture and a lot of espresso flavor without being overpowering, thanks to the milk.
 The best part is, lattes can have a variety of flavors added, like hazelnut or caramel, to make them just right for you.

-This drink is actually an Americanized version of the Italian cappuccino.
+This drink is an Americanized version of the Italian cappuccino.
 It is just as simple as a latte, because it too only has two ingredients.
-It is an espresso-based drink that is made with half and half instead of milk.
-The half and half is frothed very well and added to the espresso to make a caffe breve.
-This higher amount of aeration means the beverage contains a large volume of foam, just like a cappuccino.
-It has a thicker and fluffier consistency than a latte would.
-It also tastes creamier than a latte.
+It is an espresso-based drink that is made with half-and-half instead of milk.
+The half-and-half is frothed and added to the espresso to make a caffè breve.

 Caffè breves are fluffier, creamier, and richer than lattes.
 They’re more like cappuccinos, topped with quite a bit of rich foam.